soft-lang/soft/README.md

-Thanks to NodeID being unique, and thanks to the space in between each node, we are guaranteed that whatever the NodePattern regex matches, will match at exactly one place, which will allow us to simply replace the nodes it matched directly in the text string, and then start over and see what next NodePattern that matches the new sequence of nodes.
+Thanks to NodeID being unique, and thanks to the space in between each node, we are guaranteed that whatever the NodePattern regex matches, it will match at exactly one place, which allows us to simply replace the nodes it matched directly in the text string, and then start over and see what next NodePattern that matches the new sequence of nodes.